 Community Solution’s vision for Agraria is to restore the land through wetland conservation and regenerative agriculture.
 Currently, business plans are being drawn and zoning regulations are being assessed so we can develop a clear plan for the land moving forward.
 In addition to working with the Nature Conservancy to restore the wetland areas, we aspire to perform research on the development of healthy soil, raise organic livestock and produce, offer affordable farmland for organic growers, and provide educational opportunities on the land.

 We want to hear your ideas and feedback!
-Please come to our Celebration Dinner!
+Please contact us to offer your input.

 Community Solutions will be working with the Nature Conservancy and Tecumseh Land Trust to put up to 80 acres of the land into wetland conservation.
 The Nature Conservancy would de-tile the fields, re-form the original streams and wetlands, remove invasive plants from around the waterways, and re-plant the targeted areas with native plants.
 They would also construct paths and signage for easy access throughout the wetland areas, while providing continued management for 10 years.